 Buying a home is thrilling, scary, sometimes weird, often epic, and never dull.
-You’re ponying up a huge wad of cash for a place you’ll inhabit hopefully for years to come.
+You’re ponying up a huge amount of cash for a place you’ll inhabit for years to come.
 As such, you’re bound to have a lot of questions throughout every step of the process.
 So to head you off at the pass, here are the answers to some frequently asked questions.
 Of course, if this is only meant to serve as a preliminary guide.
 We're happy to help you through the whole process so please give us a call with your additional questions!

 Q: What home can I afford?

 That depends, of course—on your income and other financial obligations; plug them into realtor.com’s Home Affordability Calculator for a ballpark figure.
 And do it before you start shopping, says Alyssa Blevins of Pierce Murdock Group in Alexandria, VA.
 “If you see houses you love outside your price range, it opens you up to disappointment,” she says.
 Meet with a lender to get pre-approved for a home loan (added bonus: pre-approval makes you much more attractive to sellers).

 Q: Can I buy a home and sell my current one at the same time?

 Yes, you can—but it’s the real estate equivalent of walking a tightrope.
 “This is one of the trickiest questions to answer,” says Cedric Viquerat of Coldwell Banker Residential Real Estate in Bradenton, FL.
 On the one hand, if you buy a home before you sell the one you’re in, you’re overextended financially; if you sell before you buy, you might need to rent awhile before finding a new place.
 But there are ways to do both at once, and one option is to instate a “sale contingency” in your contract.
 This means you only agree to buy a home if you can sell the one you’re in.
 The only downside is if your seller doesn’t agree (which is possible if they want the timing set in stone).

 Q: How many homes should I see before making an offer?